brownieboy/react-bootstrap-slider/README.md

 ## Update History
+Version 2.0.0: 30 Apr 2017
+* Updated for React 15.5.x and 16 (Fiber) compatibility by using prop-types package.
+This version will not work with older versions of React, hence the major version bump.

 Version 1.1.7: 2 Apr 2017
 * Removed jQuery as any kind of dependency.
 It's not actually needed, but it is used by boostrap-slider if present.